 Public Domain Photo (free to use) of a 1983 Ford Orion GL in Ocean Blue

 A Ford Orion with it's bonnet up.
-We're not suggesting for one minute that they were unreliable, though.
+I'm not suggesting for one minute that they were unreliable, though.

 Although I wasn't a big Orion fan, I always thought this model looked quite smart.
 I especially like those pepperpot wheels (so 80s it hurts!), although the RS alloys on the 1600E were the smartest, by far.